wang-lawrence/c0523-code-solutions/javascript-closures/javascript-closures-quiz-notes.md

   all the variables that are in scope at the time of creation of the function

 - When is a closure created?
-  When a function is declared and assigned to a new variable, the function body as well as the closures are stored in the new variable
+  When a function is declared, at RUNTIME a reference will be created to the function and its closures.
+So everytime the code is run, a new reference is created, this is why we have to be careful in useEffect

-- How can you tell if a function will be created with a closure? if a function is returning a another function then a closure will be created
+- How can you tell if a function will be created with a closure? if the functoin contains references to variables that are not declared within the function

-- In React, what is one important case where you need to know if a closure was created? infinite rerendering, whenever a component rerenders the function/objects declared in the component will be recreated, so if the function/objects are used as dependcies in a useEffect, and the useEffect is setting state or another rerender trigger, then it will start an infinie cycle of rerender from useEffect, useEffect gets triggered due to function/object recreation and changing the dependency and trigger the rerender code, which tirgger useEffects again ....
+- In React, what is one important case where you need to know if a closure was created? infinite rerendering, whenever a component rerenders the function/objects declared in the component will be recreated, so if the function/objects are used as dependencies in a useEffect, and the useEffect is setting state or another rerender trigger, then it will start an infinie cycle of rerender from useEffect, useEffect gets triggered due to function/object recreation and changing the dependency and trigger the rerender code, which tirgger useEffects again ....

 ## Notes